Hepper is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 6. 72% of veterinarians work full-time at an office.

-The majority of registered vets work full-time at an office.
-That leaves the remaining percentage to work part-time, usually, at an office they do not own.
-Some vets may also work part-time for larger companies or as on-call vets in rural areas.
-Either way, about 28% of vets do not meet full-time requirements.
+Most registered vets work full-time at an office.
+The remaining vets work part-time, usually at an office they do not own.
+Some may also work part-time for larger companies or as on-call vets in rural areas.
+Either way, about 28% of vets do not meet the full-time requirements.

 7. Full-time workers work an average of 46 hours a week, though a third of workers regularly work overtime.